 SeaDAS Configuration and Requirements

 SeaDAS is currently available for Linux, Mac OS X, and Windows.
-The Windows version currently does not support the science data processing code.
+For using science data processing code in Windows, see SeaDAS-OCSSW Client Server page for configuration options.
 The SeaDAS source code is publicly available.

 Minimum Suggested Hardware: